City Ballet COVID-19 Update

 The health and safety of you, our patrons, students, dancers, staff, and stakeholders are of the utmost importance to us.

-We, at City Ballet, have been diligently monitoring the information coming out of CDC, WHO, city and state health agencies, as well as the national/international dance community regarding responses to the global pandemic, referred to as novel coronavirus (COVID-19).
+We, at City Ballet, are diligently monitoring the information from the Centers for Disease Control (CDC), the California Department of Public Health and the San Diego County Public Health Services., as well as the national/international dance community regarding responses to the global pandemic, referred to as novel coronavirus (COVID-19).

 Continuing via remote attendance